qmonnet/whirl-offload/_posts/2017-03-03-iovisor-summit-summary.md

 [IPVS](https://en.wikipedia.org/wiki/IP_Virtual_Server) is a L4 load balancing
 feature available from the Linux Kernel, and based on Netfilter.
 Here it is described as “too generic”, hard to extend.
-The speaker also explains that XDP brings much better performances: the tests performed show that can do between 3 and 6 times better with high (99%) cache hit, and 10 times, or even up to 25 times (without session tracking) when the cache hit is at 0%.
+The speaker also explains that XDP brings much better performances: the tests performed show that it can do between 3 and 6 times better with high (99%) cache hit, and 10 times, or even up to 25 times (without session tracking) when the cache hit is at 0%.
 Impressive figures!

 ## ILA router